China Sets Economy’s Growth Target Below 5% for First Time in Decades

 Why This Matters

-China's announcement of a below-5% economic growth target marks a significant shift in the country's policymaking strategy, sparking curiosity about the implications for its domestic and global economic roles.
+China's announcement of a 4.6% economic growth target marks a significant shift in the country's economic strategy, sparking concerns about the nation's economic trajectory and its implications for global markets.

 Coverage Snapshot